riveSunder/SortaSota/_posts/2021-01-12-lnorm_regularization.markdown

 <br><br>
 </p>

-Although <em>L<sub>1</sub></em> normalization still produces the most weights with a magnitude of approximately zero, it doesn't match the degree of zero enrichment as experiment 2a, let alone experiment 1.
+Although <em>L<sub>1</sub></em> regularization still produces the most weights with a magnitude of approximately zero, it doesn't match the degree of zero enrichment as experiment 2a, let alone experiment 1.
 I suspect that this is partially due to my choice of 0.001 as the threshold value for "zero," and adjusting this lower by a few orders of magnitude would increase the difference in number of zeros for experiment 2 while decreasing the amount of zero enrichment in experiment 1.
+In any case my first guess that increasing the width of hidden layers would increase the relative enrichment of zeros is proven wrong.

 I won't include plots of training progress for every regularization method in experiment 2b here as they all look pretty much the same (with the exception of the dismal training curve from the narrow variant MLP with dropout).
 There definitely is an interesting and consistent pattern in learning curves for the wide variant, though, and we'd definitely be remiss not to give it our attention.
 Look closely and see if you can spot what I'm talking about in the figures below.